Frequently Asked Questions (FAQs) for New Coaches

 What classes are offered?

-CYSA offers the following coaching courses for recreational coaches:
+Cal North offers the following coaching course for recreational and competitive coaches:

 Who are the instructors?

-The instructors are nationally certified coaches who are rigorously trained in CYSA’s curriculum.
-The instructors are assigned shortly before the class by CYSA.
+The instructors are nationally certified coaches who are rigorously trained in USSF’s and Cal North’s curriculum.
+The instructors are assigned shortly before the class by Cal North.
 RYSC has no role in who is selected to be the instructor.

 How are the classes structured?

-The F Clinic lasts 9 hours over two sessions.
-The first session is on a Friday evening in a classroom setting.
-The classroom portion lasts 3 hours, usually from 6:00 to 9:00.
-The exact times are established by the instructor.
-The Saturday session is held outdoors at a park to be determined.
-The Saturday session lasts 6 hours.
+The online portion of the clinic is self-paced.
+The exact time for the field component will be established by the instructor.
+The Field Component is held outdoors at a park to be determined.
 The attendees will serve as soccer players and the instructor will serve as the coach (be prepared for some physical activity).

 What materials will I receive?